nwjs/node/doc/api/cli.md

 semi-spaces and causes the heap size to increase by 3 MiB.
 The throughput improvement depends on your workload (see [#42511][]).

-The default value is 16 MiB for 64-bit systems and 8 MiB for 32-bit systems.
+The default value depends on the memory limit.
+For example, on 64-bit systems with a memory limit of 512 MiB, the max size of a semi-space defaults to 1 MiB.
+For memory limits up to and including 2GiB, the default max size of a semi-space will be less than 16 MiB on 64-bit systems.

 To get the best configuration for your application, you should try different max-semi-space-size values when running benchmarks for your application.

 For example, benchmark on a 64-bit systems: